Stay Warm and Save Money

 This model is sized to fit windows at 36 inches long.
 With its 4-inch thick size, fleece material, and polyester fill, this draft snake is a formidable barrier against Old Man Winter.
 Hanging loops are a nice touch, making it easy to store the draft stopper when it's not in use.

-Though they're more of an investment than other solutions, storm windows, like the Larson aluminum storm windows, are the most effective way to stop drafts.
+Though they're more of a strain on the budget than other solutions, storm windows, like these Larson aluminum storm windows, are the most effective way to stop drafts.
 Aluminum storm windows mount to the outside of the window casing, providing an additional insulating pane of glass that prevents cold air from seeping into the home.

-Adding storm windows to your existing windows costs more than most other solutions, and they are more difficult to install.
+Adding storm windows to your existing windows costs more than most other solutions, and they are more cumbersome to install than things like weatherstripping and storm tape.
 The upside is that they can save you as much as 30 percent on heating and cooling costs, according to the U.S. Department of Energy.

 Modern Shrinky Dinks